dmentipl/phantom-build/README.md

 - Use `patch_phantom` to apply patches.
 - Use `build_phantom` to compile Phantom with particular Makefile options.
 - Use `setup_calculation` to set up a calculation with phantomsetup.
+- Use `schedule_job` to schedule a calculation with a job scheduler, e.g. Slurm.

 Examples
 --------